-This detection mode allows flexibility for the design of an angular encoder.
-All the sensor needs is the magnetic vector to lie essentially within the sensor plane with its amplitude between 30mT and 150mT.
-Note that the MA300 works with fields smaller than 30mT, but the linearity and resolution performance may deviate from the specifications (see Table 2).
-The straightforward solution places the MA300 sensor on the rotation axis of a permanent magnet, i.e., a cylinder diametrically magnetized (see Figure 4).
+This detection mode gives flexibility for the design of an angular encoder: all the sensor needs is that the magnetic vector lies essentially within the sensor plane and that its amplitude is comprised between 30 and 150 mT.
+Note that the MA 700 does work with smaller than 30 mT fields, but the linearity and resolution performance may deviate from the specifications (table 2).
+The straightforward solution is to place the MA 700 sensor on the rotation axis of a permanent magnet for instance a cylinder diametrically magnetized (see Figure 4).